Veuillez accepter les cookies "marketing" pour voir cette vidéo.

 Digital sufficiency, a global challenge

-Switching off chargers when they’re not in use, unsubscribing from newsletters we no longer read, rationalising our use of email ... we are all familiar with eco-friendly practices, and people are gradually becoming aware of the need for more responsible, more sustainable consumption of digital technology.
+Switching off chargers when they’re not in use, extending the life of equipment and repairing it when possible... we are all familiar with eco-friendly practices, and people are gradually becoming aware of the need for more responsible, more sustainable consumption of digital technology.
 Green IT is becoming a necessity.

 You cannot have the energy revolution without a digital revolution!
 For the digital revolution to be ecologically sustainable in the long term, it needs technical solutions provided by the energy revolution.
-And the energy revolution needs digital technology so that it can develop, be accessible and remain agile.
+Just as digital technologies contribute to the energy revolution.
+Artificial intelligence or the Internet of Things contribute to the decarbonisation of human activities.
 This is the principle steering our purpose statement, the collective goal we have here at ENGIE.

-ENGIE is striving both to decrease its own consumption in respect of digital technology and raise awareness of the need for everyone to reduce their digital footprint.
+ENGIE is striving both to decrease its own consumption in respect of digital technology and make the best possible use of digital technologies to invent a new low-carbon world.

 Working with our clients to make digital sufficiency a sustainable commitment